Q2 2026, what 47 actually means.

-European mid-market companies score a median 47 out of 100 on AI maturity, based on responses collected during Q1 2026 (1 January – 31 March 2026), analysed and published in April.
-This inaugural quarterly unpacks that number — what's behind it, where the sectoral gaps sit, and what changes between now and August 2026 when the EU AI Act starts enforcing governance obligations every executive team will need to defend.
+European mid-market companies score a median 47 out of 100 on AI maturity, based on 1,367 valid mid-market responses across 12 European countries collected during Q1 2026 (1 January – 31 March 2026), analysed and published in April.
+This inaugural quarterly unpacks that number, what's behind it, where the sectoral gaps sit, and what changes between now and 2 August 2026, the legally binding date for the EU AI Act's high-risk obligations under Regulation (EU) 2024/1689.
+The European Parliament voted in March 2026 to support a postponement to 2 December 2027; the Council must adopt before August for the delay to take legal effect.
+Boards cannot bet on extension, the preparation work is the same either way.

 Three numbers that anchor everything else.